StatisMike/shiny.reglog/README.md

 to widen the usability:

 1.  more localizations for user database locations than googlesheet
-2.  customizations of database (fe: authorisation levels)
+2.  customization of database (fe: authorization levels)
 3.  widen the requirements for user ID and password

 ## 2\.
 Installation